 It was only a few short years later, in my early 20s that I realized that something was affecting my gait to the point that I had to find a new way to stay in shape.
 It wasn’t exactly that I couldn’t run, it was just that there was a weird…abnormality that caused me stiffness and pain that only got worse the more I ran.
 So I turned to Mountain Biking to stay fit.
 In the nearly two decades that followed, I experienced a steady decline.
 A decline that I was fully aware of.
 Over the years I went to many doctors for various aches and pains and problems with my feet.
 None figured it out.
 I recall on my 30th birthday, I jumped on the treadmill at the Gym and reassured myself that if I stayed fit, by my 40th Birthday, I would be free from these weird aches and pains.
 But things only got worse.
 I dealt with it as best I could.
 Until I couldn’t.

 When I was diagnosed with Parkinson’s a little over three years ago at 38 years old I was at the lowest point physically and mentally of my life.
 I was still somewhat strong as I have always worked out.
 But Parkinson’s had ravaged my body and mind over many years to the point that I felt like i was wasting away.
 In those terrible days, it was all I could do to get myself out of bed.
 Mentally, I was beginning to lose hope as it seemed every movement took tremendous effort.
 Physically, my body was awkward and felt foreign.
 Fighting me for every step or reach.
-Ironically, because it Parkinson’s, besides being a little thinner than my normal weight and looking miserably tired all the time, nobody would have really noticed that anything was wrong.
+Ironically, because it was Parkinson’s, besides being a little thinner than my normal weight and looking miserably tired all the time, it was outwardly difficult for anybody to notice that anything was seriously wrong.

 After taking that first Sinemet pill, it was as if my body had suddenly woken up from a very long slumber.
 Suddenly, in command of my limbs again (at least while the medications lasted) I found that working out took on a whole new meaning.
 It made my medications last longer, improved my coordination, helped me generally move more normally.